Decoretum/ComputingAndStructures/README.md

 - geeksforgeeks.org

 ## Disclaimer
 All the code files found in this repository was made by Gael Estrera.
-Some exercises and scenarios' code from the book were either tailor-fitted by him, or he used a different code solution for a certain scenario presented in the book.
+Few of the exercises and scenarios' code from the book were either tailor-fitted by him, but mostly he used a different code solution for a certain scenario presented in the book and then compared his solutions to the book's solutions.